tainacan/tainacan-wiki/admin-appearance.md

 As explained in our [Roles and Capabilities](./manage-user-roles.md) page, you can edit a User Role by accessing Tainacan Admin menu -> "Others" -> "User Roles".
 From the Roles list, you select to edit the desired role.
 The options stored in the "Repository" and "Collection" tabs have a more strict control on the access and modifiability of certain Tainacan data, however there are certain cases where you'll want to tweak things in a more aesthetic way.

+> [!NOTE]
-?> **For example**: an *Author* may have no capabilities to edit any Taxonomy, however he/she/they can see the Taxonomies in the Admin UI.
+> **For example**: an *Author* may have no capabilities to edit any Taxonomy, however he/she/they can see the Taxonomies in the Admin UI.
 Because they are able to select terms for related metadata.
 Tainacan takes care of disabling the editing functionality itself (for example, *hiding edit buttons*) but it won't hide the Taxonomies page from the Admin, because the user is allowed to see Taxonomies there, at lease those that are public. *This is the kind of situation where you may want to hide this option from an appearance perspective: **to clear the UI***.

 ## Available options